-The following truths may tend further to illustrate the credibility of the doctrine of inspiration.
-First, As it was by the fpirit of God moving on the face of the deep, that this world was formed into order and confistence; so the same spirit seems to be the natural and moral agent in the preservation and government of the world.
-Elihu fays, "There is a spirit in man, and the inspiration of the Almighty giveth him understanding, Job xxxii, 8.
-This spirit teacheth man more than the beafts of the field and maketh him wifer than the fowls of heaven, Job, xxxv."
-And Isaias saith of the husbandman, "His God doth instruct him to discretion, and doth teach him, bread corn is bruifed, &c.
-This also cometh forth from the Lord of Hosts, who is wonderful in counfel and excellent in working, Isaiah xxviii."
+The following truths may tend further to illustrate the credibility of the doctrine of inspiration: First, as it was by the Spirit of God moving on the face of the deep, that this world was formed into order and consistence; so the same Spirit seems to be the natural and moral agent in the preservation and government of the world.
+Elihu says, "There is a Spirit in man, and the inspiration of the Almighty giveth him understanding."-Job xxxii, 8.
+"This Spirit teacheth man more than the beasts of the field, and maketh him wiser than the fowls of heaven."-xxxv.
+And Isaias saith of the husbandman, "His God doth instruct him to discretion, and doth teach him; bread corn is bruised, This also cometh forth from the Lord of Hosts, who is wonderful in counsel and excellent in working."-Isaiah xxviii.
 Bezaleel and Aholiab were inspired with wisdom in the arts of their profession.
-The spirit of the Lord came upon Sampson, as the spirit of heroism and bravery.
-David says, "He teacheth my hands to war and my singers to sight."
-Solomon had the spirit of God as the author of political wisdom. indeed, whatever of true wisdom and good order, remains among men in this world, doubtless the spirit of God is the author of it; and this is no more than to maintain, that he who created the world, also sustains and governs it.
+The Spirit of the Lord came upon Sampson, as the spirit of heroism and bravery.
+David says, "He teacheth my hands to war and my fingers to fight."
+Solomon had the Spirit of God as the author of political wisdom.
+And indeed, whatever of true wisdom or good order, remains among men in this world, doubtless the Spirit of God is the author of it; and this is no more than to maintain, that He who created the world, also sustains and governs it.
 And there is no question, but the great discoveries made to men in the science of government, natural philosophy, and the useful arts, proceed from the same source.
-But it is only carrying the idea a little higher, to suppose, that God has, by the inspiration of his spirit, made a supernatural revelation of heavenly things to man.
+But it is only carrying the idea a little higher, to suppose, that God has, by the inspiration of his Spirit, made a supernatural revelation of heavenly things to man.

-Secondly, That other spiritual beings have access to the minds of men, and may communicate hints of things, of which men would otherwise have no knowledge, seems evident from fact and experience.
-That the most of men have had premonitions and warnings, in dreams, of future events; of which otherwise they could have had no knowledge, is undeniable.
-Now supposing this to proceed from angels good or bad, the argument is, a fortiori, or more strong, when applied to the spirit of God.
-If created spirits, whe ther good or bad, may convey intelligence to men, much more may the infinite eternal and uncreated spirit of God.
-And that a superior being, even in the rank of creatures, may do so, cannot well be doubted; when we see, that the inferior creatures, can convey intelligence to us of their wants, and of other things.
+Secondly.
+That other spiritual beings have access to the minds of men, and may communicate hints of things, of which men would otherwise have no knowledge, seems evident from fact and experience.
+That the most of men have had premonitions and warnings, in dreams, of future events, of which otherwise they could have had no knowledge, is undeniable.
+Now supposing this to proceed from angels, good or bad, the argument is, a fortiori, or more strong, when applied to the Spirit of God.
+If created spirits, whether good or bad, may convey intelligence to men, much more may the infinite, eternal, and uncreated Spirit of God.
+And that a superior being, even in the rank of creatures, may do so, can not well be doubted, when we see that the inferior creatures can convey intelligence to us of their wants, and of other things.